KhiopsML/khiops-doc/docs/learn/coclustering.md

 The role of each parameter can be easily interpreted:

-1. the first parameter corresponds to the model's **granularity** on the two variables,
+1. the first parameter corresponds to the **group number** on the two variables,
 2. the second parameter defines the **group composition** on the two dimensions,
 3. the third parameter describes how the observations are **distributed** across the model's **coclusters**,
-4. the last parameter retains the **modality count** information of the original variables.
+4. the last parameter encodes the **modality count** information of the original variables.

 ## Optimisation criterion